 Administrative fines: The GDPR introduced a regime of administrative fines for data protection infringements and provided for a tiered penalty structure based on the nature of the infringement.
 The EU supervisory authorities for the GDPR can directly impose fines on organizations found to be in breach of the GDPR.
 Lower tier administrative fines allow for fines of up to 2% of worldwide turnover of the group in the preceding financial year.
 Higher tier administrative fines allow for fines of up to 4% of worldwide turnover of the group in the preceding financial year.
-Higher tier administrative fines allow for fines of the GDPR and core data protection principles (e.g. transparency, data retention, accountability).
+Higher tier administrative fines are more likely to be levied for major infringements of the GDPR and core data protection principles (e.g. transparency, data retention, accountability).